 Hatcher then carried for three yards, and it was Jeff Campbell time again.
 End around, from almost the exact same spot on the field as the first quarter touchdown.
 This time, Campbell was pushed out of bounds at the Husker 25 after picking up 15 crucial yards.

 Three plays later, it was fourth-and-nine from the nineteen.
-Steve DeLine stepped onto the field to attempt a 36 yard field goal.
+Dave DeLine stepped onto the field to attempt a 36-yard field goal.
 Everyone in the stadium held their breath as DeLine, now successful on only five-of-11 kicks on the season, stepped into the ball.
 The kick was true, and the lead was back to ten.
 20-10, with 7:44 left in the game.

 A ten point lead was much better than seven, but no one was leaving.